-James Damore, a techie in Google has recently created worldwide storm by challenging Google’s (and indirectly many other companies’) diversity policy as he said such policies actually isn’t in favour of business or any individual.
-In his internal memo to other Google employees Damore presented research based reasoning why positive discrimination in favor of women in technology and leadership areas isn’t really creating equality.
+James Damore, a techie in Google has recently created a worldwide storm by challenging Google’s (and indirectly many other companies’) diversity policy as he said such policies actually isn’t in favor of business or any individual.
+In his internal memo to other Google employees, Damore presented research-based reasoning why positive discrimination in favor of women in technology and leadership areas isn’t really creating equality.
 This is against Google’s internal diversity policy and for speaking up against his company he was subsequently fired from the company.
-However, if we look at his arguments and evidences we will find out that there is hardly any scope of argument there.
-Feminists and the so called social justice warriors have no stand in claiming it to be otherwise.
+However, if we look at his arguments and pieces of evidence we will find out that there is hardly any scope of argument there.
+Feminists and the so-called social justice warriors have no stand in claiming it to be otherwise.

 In his memo, Damore said, according to Google, freedom from any offense is providing psychological safety to its employees, but shaming one to silence to agree to company’s biased policies is against the same principle.
-He said, in this ideological eco-chamber anyone opposing such policies are silenced (he was proved right later as he was fired by his management) and no corporate should do that.
+He said, in this ideological eco-chamber anyone opposing such policies is silenced (he was proved right later as he was fired by his management) and no corporate should do that.

-Damore has correctly pointed out feminist bias that believed all disparities were due to oppression, and to correct the same companies needed another round of oppression of the leading section of the population.
+Damore has correctly pointed out the feminist bias that believed all disparities were due to oppression, and to correct the same companies needed another round of oppression of the leading section of the population.
 In this context, he proved that 50% representation of both sexes in any field (ideal from feminist ideology) is not possible because of difference in traits in these two genders.

 While stating that Google and most of the politicians and media being left biased, due to their moral values, he also discussed the right biases.
 He spoke about the left bias that all humans are naturally cooperative instead of being competitive (right bias).
-He also presented evidence of left bias in US media from The Journal of Economics, where researchers have shown the left bias of majority of US media with evidence.
+He also presented evidence of left bias in US media from The Journal of Economics, where researchers have shown the left bias of the majority of the US media with evidence.

-In his memo, Damore has also explained possible reasons of tech biases.
-In his argument, he showed globally across culture and across history men and women have shown different behavioral traits and less representation of women in tech industry is not socially constructed.
+In his memo, Damore has also explained possible reasons for tech biases.
+In his argument, he showed globally across culture and across history men and women have shown different behavioral traits and less representation of women in the tech industry is not socially constructed.
 So, even if there may be exceptions (like in India), that can’t be a ground to believe that men and women are all same.

-In this context, Damore presented Prof. Simon Baron Cohen’s experiment with newborn babies to show how male and female babies behave differently from immediately after birth.
+There are experiment with newborn babies to show how male and female babies behave differently from immediately after birth.
 Boys show more interest in things (or objects) whereas girls show more interest in human faces.
 Biologists explained this phenomenon as driven by testosterone level in a child.
-A female child with higher testosterone may however behave like a male child and get attracted to male toys (like cars), but that doesn’t mean that behavior of both genders is same and we need to consider that gender behaviour is socially constructed and not biologically driven.
+A female child with higher testosterone may, however, behave like a male child and get attracted to male toys (like cars), but that doesn’t mean that behavior of both genders is same and we need to consider that gender behavior is socially constructed and not biologically driven.

-In this context, Damore has given example of a 2010 study of Prof. Richard Lippa of California State University.
+In this context, Damore has given an example of a 2010 study of Prof. Richard Lippa of California State University.
 In this study titled, “Gender Differences in Personality and Interests: When, Where and Why?”, Prof Lippa has shown that gender differences in Big Five Personality Traits (Extraversion.
 Agreeableness, Conscientiousness, Neuroticism and Openness to Experience) [John, Naumann and Soto, 2008] is small to medium.
 However, in people – thing dimension the difference is very large.

-It is pertinent to mention here that Feminists believe in Social Role Theory (Eagly, 1987; Eagly and Wood, 1999; Eagly, Wood and Dickman, 2000) that says, men and women behave differently because they are assigned different roles in traditional patriarchal (inegalitarian) societies.
+It is pertinent to mention here that Feminists believe in Social Role Theory (Eagly, 1987; Eagly and Wood, 1999; Eagly, Wood, and Dickman, 2000) that says, men and women behave differently because they are assigned different roles in traditional patriarchal (inegalitarian) societies.
 This is where feminists and social justice warriors (SJW) want to break gender stereotypes and create politically correct diversity theories that force companies like Google to have reservation policies for women in tech and leadership roles to create a diversified workforce.

 So according to Social Role Theory, the inegalitarian (patriarchal) societies should have maximum gender difference and in egalitarian societies (like Norway, Sweden, Switzerland etc.) the difference should be weak or even disappear.

-However, different cross cultural studies have found that gender differences are highest in egalitarian societies.
-This anomaly has explained by Costa, Terracciano and McCrae (2001) and later by Guimond et al. (2007).
+However, different cross-cultural studies have found that gender differences are highest in egalitarian societies.
+This anomaly has explained by Costa, Terracciano, and McCrae (2001) and later by Guimond et al. (2007).
 Guimond’s theory used concepts from Social Comparison Theory (Festinger, 1954) and Social Identity Theory (Tajfel and Turner, 1986), showed that people in more egalitarian societies end up comparing themselves with the other gender and report larger personality differences.

 Coupled with the above, women being high on Neuroticism, Damore argued, report more anxiety and lower stress tolerance and hence become unsuitable for competitive roles.